 Mountain Hardwear Plasmic Jacket

-The Mountain Hardwear Plasmic Jacket is a lightweight waterproof/breathable jacket featuring Mountain Hardwear's Dry-Q membrane, which is a proprietary version of eVent.
+The Mountain Hardwear Plasmic Jacket is a lightweight waterproof/breathable jacket featuring Mountain Hardwear's Dry-Q technology, with an internal lining designed to help moisture wick out of the jacket.
 The jacket’s light weight and attractive price make it a very good rain and wind jacket for three-season hiking, cycling, and other outdoor activities.
 Because it is lightweight, there are probably better choices if you anticipate a lot of rocks or potential abrasion risk.

 - Lightweight and packs small

 - Functional yet simple adjustments

 - Minimal features will suit some people but not others

 - No hideaway hood

 - Unclear whether inner surface is an improvement